Akgul Amanmuradova: 2000–2006

-2007–2009: Cincinnati Semifinalist and top 50 debut
+2007–2009: Cincinnati semifinalist and top 50 debut

 Amanmuradova began the year by losing in the qualifying tournament at the Australian Open.
 This meant a significant drop in rankings as she had reached the second round in the previous year.
 In March, Amanmuradova headed to the $25k Mumbai tournament, which she won for the third time, dispatching Stefanie Vögele in the final.

 At the French Open she managed to qualify by defeating María José Argeri, Evgeniya Rodina and Gréta Arn.
 In the first round she faced world No. 74, Vania King, whom she defeated in a tight match.
 In the second round Amanmuradova came up against world No. 10, Nicole Vaidišová, to whom she lost in two sets.
 This success boosted her ranking back into the top 200, and she reached a new career high of 141.

 In July, Amanmuradova headed to Cincinnati.
 Here she managed to qualify and make it to the semifinals, defeating Bethanie Mattek along the way.
 However, she lost to Akiko Morigami in the semifinals, the same woman she had lost to in the fed cup five years prior.
 This success pushed her ranking up to 108.
 After another good performance in Tashkent, she moved into the top 100 for the first time.
 She ended the year with a record of 32–20 and a ranking of 97.

-Amanmuradova began the year 2008 with a direct acceptance into the 2008 Australian Open, the first time she had ever been accepted straight into a grand slam.
+Amanmuradova began the year 2008 with a direct acceptance into the Australian Open, the first time she had ever been accepted straight into a Grand Slam tournament.
 She lost in the first round to 26th seed Victoria Azarenka in two sets.
-Playing in the Fed Cup, Amanmuradova defeated Chan Yung-jan of Chinese Taipei and Tamarine Tanasugarn for a chance of promotion.
+Playing in the Fed Cup, Amanmuradova defeated Chan Yung-jan and Tamarine Tanasugarn for a chance of promotion.
 However, she lost to Marina Erakovic of New Zealand in the promotion playoff.